Key Takeaways

 The symptoms of nocturnal panic attacks mirror those of daytime attacks but can feel even more intense due to the sudden transition from sleep to a state of extreme arousal.
 Common symptoms include severe heart palpitations, sweating, trembling, chest discomfort, and feelings of unreality.

-You may feel a particularly strong sense of doom or fear of dying during nocturnal episodes.
-The disorientation of being awakened by these sensations often adds to the distress, as you struggle to process what’s happening in your semi-awake state.
+Teens may feel a particularly strong sense of doom or fear of dying during nocturnal episodes.
+The disorientation of being awakened by these sensations often adds to the distress, as they struggle to process what’s happening in their semi-awake state.

 Impact on Rest